bcgov/bcdg/docs/use-github-in-bcgov/github-enterprise-user-licenses-bc-government.md

 Once you've completed the pre-requisites, follow the steps below to acquire GitHub Enterprise licenses.

 - Request a quote via email to  [SoftwareCentral.Management@gov.bc.ca](mailto:SoftwareCentral.Management@gov.bc.ca).
 Use the subject line "Request for Quotation for GitHub Enterprise"  and indicate in the body the number of users who need GitHub Enterprise licenses.
 For example, "Could I please get a quote for 10 GitHub Enterprises licenses (Standalone)?".
-- Wait for a response by email from CSAM, which will include a quote number and the associated cost for your licenses
+- Wait for a response by email from CSAM, which will include a quote number and the associated cost for your licenses.
+This should take 2-3 business days.
 - Work with the person reponsisble for iStore orders in your business area to create and submit an iStore order referencing the quote number to initiate the purchase.
 This will triggerthe e-approval process.
 - Wait for a notification from CSAM indicating that they have made the purchase of GitHub licenses on your behalf.
+This should take less than 5 business days.
 Billing back to your expense authority will commence at this point.
 Billing occurs monthly until you notify CSAM to cancel the user licenses.
 - Work with the appropriate individual or team within your ministry or sector IMB/ISB to request access to the corresponding organization within B.C. government's GitHub Enterprise environment.

 Once the above steps are complete, you'll be able to log in (using your IDIR) to the B.C. government GitHub Enterprise at [https://github.com/enterprises/bcgov-ent/](https://github.com/enterprises/bcgov-ent/) and begin working in private repositories within your ministry or sector's organization.